Christ Church Windermere Volunteers

 Christ Church is considered one of Muskoka's most charming churches, noted for its welcoming congregation, exceptional stained glass commemorative decorative windows, basswood and cedar interior and unique burnt wood (pyrographic) designs and symbols throughout.
 The original oak pews accommodate about 100 people.
 Available folding chairs can be used to seat more people inside the building or outside in an adjoining, picturesque, garden patio

-Winter is the most intimate of seasons at Christ Church because we gather in Mockridge Hall every Sunday at 10:30a.m.
+Winter is the most intimate of seasons at Christ Church because, starting in January, we gather in Mockridge Hall every Sunday at 10:30a.m.
 Built in 1921 and situated adjacent to our Church, this modest little building has buttressed life at Christ Church for almost a century.
 For decades, it has provided accommodation for clergy and musicians in residence along with their families.
 It has always been the centre of congregational social gatherings.

 Until a few years ago, the Church was heated on Sunday mornings for winter services but left unheated for the balance of the week.
-Recognizing that this practice was hard on the church building, the congregation decided to worship during the winter (except for Christmas services) in Mockridge Hall.
+Recognizing that this practice was hard on the church building, the congregation decided to worship during the winter (following Christmas) in Mockridge Hall.

 We gather in the living room, a fine oak table serving as the altar in front of the granite stone fireplace and a wooden cross on the mantle above.
 To the right of the fireplace is the reed organ.
 Chairs accommodate about 16 people, with ample room for more in the adjoining dining room.